apache/incubator-resilientdb/platform/consensus/ordering/sharded_3pc/Docs/sharded_3pc_resilientdb_implementation_overview.md

 - Node id
 - Provides access functions for convenient node/shard evaluations

-Each replica will keep a ShardMetada object (not client).
+Each replica will keep a ShardMetadaata object (not client).

 ```text